ct-js/docs.ctjs.rocks/docs/sounds.md

 # sounds

-If you want to play and manipulate a sound in ctjs, you are at the right place.
+`sounds` namespace stores methods that let you play sound effects in your game, apply filters to them, and change their volume.
 Since v4, ctjs uses [`pixi-sound`](https://pixijs.io/sound/examples/).
 Most of the time, you will play a sound like this:
 ::: code-tabs#tutorial